vektor-inc/vk-dynamic-if-block/readme.txt

 3. Dynamic If block in the site editor.

 == Changelog ==

+= 0.6.3 =
+[ Fix ] Fixed a bug related to the period setting when referencing a custom field.

 = 0.6.2 =
 [ Fix ] Fix the bug in conditional branching based on user roles.